 When CNN Money came out with a poll that tackled this very question, I found myself agreeing with the majority:

 Just for fun, I thought I’d compile some examples of serious tightwad behavior from the web.
-Chances are, you’ve not seen anything as absurd as these cases I’ve come across.
+Chances are, you’ve not seen anything as absurd as the following cases I’ve come across.
 But I could be wrong and you may just know someone who is resourceful, creative and stingy enough to do these things.
 If you have, then feel free to share your story with us!

-The Worst Case of Cheapness I’ve Ever Heard (From AOL Money And Finance)
+The Worst Case of Cheapness I’ve Ever Heard

 The Cheapo Anniversary, Submitted by: MsBubbely